A-Ravioli/flash/docs/design.md

 ### 3.1 Ease of Use
 - **Imperative Programming Model:**
-  Unlike JAX’s functional and immutable array paradigm, our framework uses a more intuitive, imperative style with mutable arrays.
+  Unlike JAX's functional and immutable array paradigm, our framework uses a more intuitive, imperative style with mutable arrays.
 This design minimizes the cognitive overhead and debugging complexity, making it accessible to users who prefer traditional programming paradigms.

 - **Clear, Minimal API Surface:**
   Expose a user-friendly API that abstracts away the low-level details while still offering control over performance-critical aspects when needed.